nixpig/jobworker/REQUEST_FOR_DISCUSSION.md

 #### Get job status

-`jobctl status <UUID>` gets the state and exit code (if available) of the job specified by the UUID.
+`jobctl status <UUID>` gets the state, exit code, and whether the job was interrupted of the job specified by the UUID.

 ```bash
 # Job that hasn't exited